FBoucher/stream-projects/_posts/2020-09-09-Stream126-TinyBlazorAdmin-AzUrlShortener.md

 ---
 layout: post
-title: Stream 126 TinyBlazorAdmin AzUrlShortener
+title: Stream 126 - Let's work on the automatic deployment of AzUrlShortener with TinyBlazorAdmin
 date: 2020-09-09
-categories: stream
+categories: azurlshortener
 ---

-# 2020-09-09 - Stream 126 Let's work on the automatic deployment of AzUrlShortener with TinyBlazorAdmin

 ## Summary
--

 In this live stream session, Frank is trying to deploy an Azure function (C#) and a Blazor Web Assembly website into an Azure Static Web App (SWA)but without using a GitHub Action.
 CSharp is not supported officially and all documentation point to GitHub Action... so let's see if it's possible... today.